Descriptive Statistics in R – Complete Guide for aspiring Data Scientists!

-Cumulative statistics in R are applied sequentially to a series of values.
-For example, to track the interest received on an investment, cumulative statistics are used.
+Cumulative statistics in R is applied sequentially to a series of values.
+It is used to track the interest received on an investment.

-When data involves interest payments received then the cumulative sum would be a running total that includes interest part of each payment.
-The commands that calculate cumulative statistics are of two types.
+When data involves interest payments received then the cumulative sum would be a running total that includes the interest part of each payment.
+The commands that calculate cumulative statistics are of two types:

-These are the commands that need the only name of the object.
-Cumulative commands produce an accurate result when applies to a vector of character data.
-However if applied on character data, they give error populated as a list of NA items.
+These are the commands that need only the name of the object.
+Cumulative commands produce an accurate result when applied to a vector of character data.
+However, if applied on character data, they give error populated as a list of NA items.

 Below are some commands that return cumulative values:

 - Cumsum(x) – The cumulative sum of a vector.

 A vec is a vector comprising of values 3, 5, 7, 5, 3, 2 and 6.
 In order to find its cumulative sum: